 We offer a rich and varied range of teaching approaches to achieve these ends, always striving to challenge every one of our pupils to make the maximum progress regardless of their starting point, with an understanding that different levels of support may be required to help them achieve their goals.

-At Acton Primary School, we understand that systematic, synthetic Phonics is the most effective way of teaching young children to read, developing the skills and perseverance they need to tackle the reading of new words.
-In EYFS and Key Stage One, children experience a daily Phonics session which incorporates aspects of ‘Letters and Sounds’ and ‘Jolly Phonics’.
-However, we firmly that believe that for Phonics to be most effective, it must be embedded across all areas of the curriculum and strive to make links wherever possible.
+At Acton Primary School, we understand that systematic, synthetic phonics is the most effective way of teaching young children to read, developing the skills and perseverance they need to tackle the reading of new words.
+In EYFS and Key Stage One, children experience a daily phonics session which follows the 'Monster Phonics' programme.
+However, we firmly that believe that for phonics to be most effective, it must be embedded across all areas of the curriculum and strive to make links wherever possible.
 We are committed to ensuring that all children become fluent readers by the end of Key Stage One.